sassanostvar/hopperscapes/hopperscapes/segmentation/README.md

 ### Loss Function
 The composite loss function is defined in [loss.py](../segmentation/loss.py) and configured in [configs.py](../configs.py) or via [~/configs](../../configs).
 The loss function is configured to accommodate task-specific mask morphologies and class imbalance.
-For instance, we use binary cross-entropy (BCE) and soft Dice loss for wings, focal loss and soft Dice loss for spots, and a combination of BCE, soft Dice, and soft-cLDice for veins:
+For instance, we use binary cross-entropy (BCE) and soft Dice loss for wings, focal loss and soft Dice loss for spots, and a combination of BCE, soft Dice, and (soft) clDice for veins:
 - wing: bce + soft_dice
 - spots: focal + soft_dice
-- veins: bce + soft_dice + soft-clDice
+- veins: bce + soft_dice + clDice
 - domains: ce (+ soft_dice)

 We use the cross-entropy loss for multi-class tasks like pigmentation domains.